donnaritzdeguit-08/os-compliance-deguitd/Layer3-Producer-Consumer/README.md

 **INSTRUCTIONS FOR COMPILATION AND EXECUTION:**

 To compile and execute the program, first **open the Cygwin terminal and navigate to the project directory**.
-From there, compile the source code by entering the command make.
+From there, compile the source code by entering the command **make**.
 Once compilation is successful, launch the program using **make start**.
 After execution, you can remove the compiled files by running the **make clean** command.